 Snowbird is a part of the Mountain Collective network.
 This allows you to buy one lift pass, and ski at all of the slopes that are also a part of the Collective.

-Snowbird's slopes see on average 500 inches (197 cm) of snowfall a year.
-That is almost 41 feet a year!
+Snowbird's slopes see on average 500 inches (12.7 meters) of snowfall a year.
+That is almost 41 feet every year!

 Snowbird Ski Resort Elevation